 - Repair or discard the trampoline when parts become corroded or are missing.

 Should your child sustain an injury on a trampoline, you likely will have questions about the responsibility of the property owner.
-Talk with Rosenfeld Injury Lawyers before you discuss the incident with any representative from an insurance company to ensure that your legal rights aren’t compromised.What type of damages can a person recover for a trampoline injury?
+Talk with Rosenfeld Injury Lawyers before you discuss the incident with any representative from an insurance company to ensure that your legal rights aren’t compromised.What type of damages can a person recover for an Illinois trampoline accident injury?

 When a trampoline park or homeowner’s negligence is responsible for causing an injury on a trampoline or other recreational equipment, the injured party may present a claim against the insurer or file a lawsuit in court for both their (or their child’s) economic and non-economic damages.
-Economic damages would be any monetary expense related to their medical care or lost wages.
+Economic damages would be any monetary expense related to their medical care or lost wages sustained in the past or they will reasonably incur in the future.

 Selecting an attorney to represent you in a trampoline injury case is an important decision that it likely to have a direct impact on the outcome of your case.
 Before you hire an attorney– for any type of personal injury case– ask about their experience handling cases similar to yours!